SebastienGllmt/Anki-Addons/README.md

 **Note**: This is not originally my addon.
 I just added some features.
 I will share this code with the author if they ever publish their project on Github

 ![example](http://i.imgur.com/1i0f8Tw.png)

-## StudyAhead Audio

-Exports the audio from the cards you haven't reviewed yet into a file The hope is that you can listen to these while doing work that stops you from studying but doesn't stop you from listening to something
-Thay way when you have time to study, you will be used to the audio and can study faster

-**Note**: This is not based off any scientific evidence that this would be useful.
-Hopefully it's useful to you.